Unknown-903/tplayys/README.md

 # Commands

 ```
-/start - To Check Bot Alive or Not
+start - To Check Bot Alive or Not
-/webdl - To Rip Tata Play 7 Days Past
+webdl - To Rip Tata Play 7 Days Past
 ```

 # Webdl Command Examples